BillJr99/Ursinus-CS374-Fall2024/_pages/Activities/activity-automata.md

         - "Can you determine how many extraneous A and B characters were seen before reaching the accepting state?
 If not, what additional information would be needed to do so?"
         - "How does a finite state machine relate to a regular expression?"
         - "What do finite automata have to do with programming languages?
 Specifically, how can they help us to connect syntax with semantics?"
+        - "Why would it be difficult to design a finite state machine to accept all strings of <code>A</code> and <code>B</code> such that the number of <code>A</code> and <code>B</code> characters are equal?
+If it were possible to design such a machine, what would be the corresponding regular expression?"
     - model: |
         <a href="https://docs.oracle.com/cd/A87860_01/doc/appdev.817/a77069/11_ele58.gif"><img alt="Oracle SQL Flowchart" src="https://docs.oracle.com/cd/A87860_01/doc/appdev.817/a77069/11_ele58.gif"></a>
       title: SQL SELECT Language Automata